Toonyie/OnlineBookStore_App/README.md

-# 🛒 Online Bookstore Desktop Application
+🛒 Online Bookstore Desktop Application

-## 📘 Project Overview
+📘 Project Overview

-This project is a simple **desktop-based online bookstore system**.
+This project is a desktop-based online bookstore system built for a school assignment.
-It lets users register, log in, search for books, and buy or rent them.
-Managers can log in separately to manage books, view orders, and update payment statuses.
+It demonstrates full-stack fundamentals: database design, RESTful backend development, and a desktop GUI frontend.

+What users can do

+Create an account with username, password, and email

+Log in / log out

+Search books by title and/or author

+View results in a paginated list

+Add books to cart as buy or rent

+Cart enforces stock limits (can’t add more than available quantity)

+Checkout to place an order

+Orders are stored in the database

+Book quantity decreases automatically

+What managers can do

+Log in using a manager account

+View all orders in the system

+Update order status / payment status (e.g., Pending → Paid)

+Add new books or restock existing books by increasing quantity

 The system is composed of:

-- **Backend:** Python Flask REST API
+Backend: Python Flask REST API

-- **Database:** SQLite (`bookstore.db`)
+Database: SQLite (bookstore.db)

-- **Frontend:** Python Tkinter desktop GUI
+Frontend: Python Tkinter desktop GUI

-## 🧩 Project Structure
-The project consists of 3 files.
-App.py (Server side file that will access the data using a Restful API built with python Flask API framework), Client_App.py (Client side file that will interact with the API to make orders, login, and sell books), and bookstore.db (Our database that will store the rented books, orders, and login accounts)